lukeoson/lukeoson-mkdocs/docs/packet-life.md

 | 7.
 Decapsulation | Packets are decapsulated to retrieve data.       |
 | 8.
 Delivery      | Data is delivered to the destination app.        |

-# Packet Journey Through the OSI Model
+## Data Journey Through the OSI Model

 ![osi-model](assets/images/The 7 Layers of OSI.png.webp){align=center}